How to Resolve Disputes with Car Dealers

 First, you may try to seek redress from the Motor Industries Dispute Resolution Centre (MIDReC).
 Going through MIDReC is possibly the cheapest and most hassle-free way to resolve the dispute.

-The catch is that the motor vehicle dealer you are dealing with has to have the CASE-SVAT accreditation.
-The CASE-SVAT accreditation scheme is jointly launched by the Consumers Association of Singapore (CASE) and the Singapore Vehicle Traders Association (SVAT).
+The catch is that the motor vehicle dealer you are dealing with has to have the CASE-SVTA accreditation.
+The CASE-SVTA accreditation scheme is jointly launched by the Consumers Association of Singapore (CASE) and the Singapore Vehicle Traders Association (SVAT).
 The scheme ensures high business standards and contractually obliges the car dealer to accept the decision reached at MIDReC.

 Stage 1: Mediation

 The first stage at MIDReC is mediation, where parties are given an opportunity to reach a settlement on their own.

 Stage 2: Adjudication

 If no settlement can be reached, the second stage is adjudication.
 An adjudicator at MIDReC will rule on the matter.
 Because this is a relatively simple 2-stage dispute resolution process, it may be wise to make purchases from a CASE-SVAT-accredited car dealer.